Bin4ry/deejayeye-modder/Readme.md

 ## Donations

-Due to request i add some donation methods, thank you very much for donating so the hacking of this stuff can go on :)
+Due to request I added some donation methods, thank you very much for donating so the hacking of this stuff can go on :)

 PayPal: andreas.makris@gmail.com